-In loud settings where you need sound to project to the back of the room, nails are required because your fingertips might get sore otherwise.
+In loud settings where you need sound to project to the back of the room and are not using any amplification, nails are required because your fingertips might get sore otherwise.

 On the other hand, if you just want to play in your living room or don’t want to sign up for regular nail maintenance, you don’t have to grow them.

 Are There Any Benefits of Playing Classical Guitar Without Nails?

 The obvious upside of not using nails is that you don’t have to constantly worry about cleaning, polishing or grooming them.
 Longer nails will get dirty pretty quickly and are very prone to chipping or developing nicks near the tip, which will ruin the tone.

 If you play any other instruments like piano, lutes or bass guitar, you know nails are an obstacle to those.
 So you can quickly go back and forth between those instruments without having nails get in your way.

 Also, since you naturally get a softer attack and mellow tone without nails, you can be creative with your sound and get darker or warmer tones.
 Playing without nails is usually harder in terms of getting the same tone and articulation, which means you’ll develop a solid technique if you keep at it.

 How Long Should my Nails be for Classical Guitar?